 UA/NSTEMI is also termed non–ST-segment elevation ACS (NSTE-ACS).
 Angiographic, intravascular ultrasound (IVUS), and angioscopic studies indicate that acute UA/NSTEMI usually results from the disruption of an atherosclerotic plaque with a subsequent platelet-rich thrombus that obstructs microvascular blood flow and may transiently or partially obstruct epicardial blood flow.

 A patient with symptoms consistent with ACS should have an ECG performed and interpreted within 10 minutes.
 The most important goal of the early ECG is to identify patients with STEMI who are candidates for immediate reperfusion therapy.
 Each patient should be given a provisional diagnosis of (1) definite ACS, which should be classified as STEMI, NSTEMI, or UA; (2) possible ACS; (3) a non-ACS cardiac condition (eg, chronic stable angina or heart failure); or (4) a noncardiac diagnosis, which should be as specific as possible.
-If a provisional diagnosis of ACS is assigned, risk assessment should be performed to determine the probability of major cardiac complications.1,2 Such risk assessment is not just important among individuals with definite ACS; among patients with possible ACS, risk assessment should be used to determine the contingent probability of an ...
+If a provisional diagnosis of ACS is assigned, risk assessment should be performed to determine the probability of major cardiac complications.1,2 Such risk assessment is not just important among individuals with definite ACS; among patients with possible ACS, risk assessment should be used ...